CDCgov/trusted-intermediary/rs-e2e/README.md

   - `"MSH-6 in ('R797', 'R508')"` - the value of `MSH-6` in the output file is either `R797` or `R508`
 - Segment count
   - `"OBR.count() = 1"` - there is only one `OBR` segment in the file

+# Golden Copy Tests

+### Structure

+For each golden copy test added, it must include an input file that will be submitted through the workflow and an expected file that will be compared to the output of the workflow.